Park Geun-hye: Early career

-2008 general election
+Park hoped to emulate her father's success by becoming the presidential nominee of the GNP.
+She eventually lost to Lee Myung-bak by a narrow margin.
+Lee had a commanding lead at the beginning of the primary season, but Park was able to narrow the gap through allegations of Lee's corruption.
+Park won the "party members' bid", but she lost the "national bid", which is a larger percentage of the total presidential bid.
 After the 2007 presidential election, President Lee Myung-bak formed a government of mostly close supporters.
 Park's supporters argued that this was a kind of political reprisal and that they should secede from the GNP.
 Eventually, they formed parties named Pro-Park Coalition and Solidarity for Pro-Park Independents (친박 무소속 연대; Chin Park Musosok Yeondae).
-Park herself did not join them, but indirectly supported them by announcing, "I hope these people will come back alive."
 After the mass secession, the rebels announced that they would rejoin the GNP after the general election, but the party prohibited it.
 In the following 2008 general election, the rebels won 26 seats: fourteen from the Pro-Park Coalition and twelve as independents.
 Together, they played a pivotal role in the GNP's narrow majority.
 Park continually insisted that the GNP should allow the return of her supporters.
 As of 2011, most of these rebels had returned to the GNP, resulting in approximately 50 to 60 assembly members who supported Park out of 171 in the GNP.

-Head of Saenuri Party

 In 2011, as a response to the dwindling approval rating of the GNP, the party formed an emergency committee and changed its name to the Saenuri Party, or "New Frontier" Party.
 On 19 December, Park was appointed as the chairwoman of the emergency committee, the de facto leader of the party.

-2012 parliamentary election

-The Saenuri Party achieved a surprise win against the opposing Democratic United Party in the 2012 general election, winning 152 seats and retaining its majority position.
+In the 2012 general election, the Saenuri Party achieved a surprise win against the opposing Democratic United Party, winning 152 seats and retaining its majority position.
 Because of the corruption scandals of the Lee administration revealed before the election, the party was widely expected to win no more than 100 seats.
 During the 13-day campaign period, Park traveled about 7200 km around South Korea, visiting more than 100 constituencies.
 It is the consensus of Korean news media and political experts that the most important factor leading to Saenuri Party's victory was Park's leadership.
 For this reason, the 2012 election was often dubbed the "return of the Queen of Election".
 The party's defeat in the populous Seoul metropolitan area in this election, however, revealed the limitation of Park's political influence.